luukdv/prlx/README.md

 ### Browser resizing

 Positions will be recalculated when the browser is resized.
-That means orientation changes on tablets and `media-query`s on the element can be done safely.
+That means orientation changes on tablets and media queries on the element can be done safely.

 ### requestAnimationFrame